-Wildlife and history at Waterberg Plateau National Park
+Wildlife and History at Waterberg Plateau National Park

-Visit something old and something environmentally beautiful in the 200 million-year-old Waterberg Plateau National Park, brimming with fascinating wildlife and history in Namibia.
+Visit something really old and something environmentally beautiful in the 200 million-year-old Waterberg Plateau National Park, brimming with fascinating wildlife and history in Namibia.
 Discover the dinosaur relics and ancient San paintings on the Sandstone rock, still visible, on your once-in-a-lifetime tour with Voyage2Africa into Namibia’s heartland.

 High And Low Mountains and Valleys

-The top of the Waterberg plateau is a sandstone outcrop chiselled into amazing shapes and covered with grassy plains where forests also grow.
+The top of the Waterberg Plateau is a sandstone outcrop chiselled into amazing shapes and covered with grassy plains where forests also grow.
 The flat foothills support acacia bushes, evergreen trees and lush thickets where natural springs well up.
 The mountain gets its name from the many springs that appear at its base.

 Did you know?